A place in the woods that will find a place in your heart

 Registration for Camp Gravatt 2025 will open on November 7th, 2024.

-Please visit our 2025 Dates and Rates page for more information!
+Please visit our 2025 Dates and Rates and Registration Information pages for more information!

 At Gravatt, one of our core values has always been to “put campers first.”
 Our staff takes this seriously, and strives to provide an experience that makes every camper feel loved, included, and accepted.
 Our primary goal is to create a place where young people can feel comfortable being themselves, allowing them to push themselves out of their comfort zones while challenging them to grow individually and as a community.
 We do this not by focusing on activities, but by focusing on the strong relationships that form between campers and their counselors.
 Indeed, we do not have the mountains or the beach, but our campers come back to Gravatt each summer because of the way Gravatt makes them feel.